 Regardless of what your partner does to ignite the fire, you may just not feel any body heat and you do not have the drive for sexual intercourse.
 This may be a result of the abnormal levels of estrogen, thyroid, testosterone, and cortisol, which are all essential hormones in a woman’s body.
 These hormones are important to your libido.

 If that is not enough, the changes in your hormones may also result in vaginal dryness, making intercourse very uncomfortable, if not painful.

 4. Mood Swings

 Progesterone is your happy hormone.
-Progesterone falls quicker then estrogen leading into menopause.
+Progesterone falls quicker then estrogen, leading to menopause.

-You often feel tired because of cortisol, which is also known as the hormone responsible for the stress that you are feeling.
-Your chronic stress can elevate the levels of cortisol, hence, making you feel tired all the time.
-This may also result from the lack of sleep that you will most likely experience as a consequence of the fluctuations in your hormones as mentioned.
+You often feel tired because of cortisol, the hormone responsible for the stress that you are feeling.
+Your chronic stress can elevate the levels of cortisol, making you feel tired all the time.
+This may also result from the lack of sleep that you will most likely experience as a consequence of the fluctuations in your hormones as mentioned earlier.

 Learn how to find hormone balance at Menopause Sisters